VCU School of Nursing: Sadie Heath Cabaniss

 Although Miss Cabaniss was not the first director of the founding school, as the first superintendent of the Old Dominion Hospital Training School, she has been described as the initiator of professional nursing in Virginia.
 Miss Cabaniss entered Johns Hopkins University School of Nursing in Baltimore and after graduation in 1893 held the position of night supervisor until 1894.
 At the time, the Medical College of Virginia was looking for a nurse to take charge of the operating room.
 The school contacted Johns Hopkins University requesting assistance in the search.
 Isabell Hampton Robb, director of the School of Nursing at Johns Hopkins University and a mentor for Miss Cabaniss, selected her for this position.
 Miss Cabaniss took charge of the operating room at the Medical College of Virginia and under her leadership "order came out of chaos."

 Admissions

 The students admitted to the MCV schools of nursing came from all walks of life and from many states.
 It was not unusual for widows to study nursing in the late 1800s and early 1900s.
 Many students had been school teachers prior to entering nursing.
 The majority of the girls came from middle class or poor families.
 For some of these young women nursing was the only education their families could afford.

-The requirements for admission to the MCV schools were similar to other schools of nursing young women between the ages of 21 to 35 were admitted if they had good character, good background, good general resistance, normal and stable mental and nervous makeup and a wholesome personality.
+The requirements for admission to the MCV schools were similar to other schools of nursing young women between the ages of 21 and 35 were admitted if they had good character, good background, good general resistance, normal and stable mental and nervous makeup and a wholesome personality.
 Eight years of prior education was the norm for women who wanted to study nursing in the early 1900s.